 The four tacos we tried were the following:

-- cilantro lime chicken > lime-marinated chicken, pico, cilantro, queso fresco and jalapeño ranch
+- Cilantro lime chicken > lime-marinated chicken, pico, cilantro, queso fresco, and jalapeño ranch

-- crispy chicken & mango > crispy crusted chicken, fresh spinach, shredded cheese, fresh diced mango and house-made sweet onion vinaigrette
+- Crispy chicken & mango > crispy crusted chicken, fresh spinach, shredded cheese, fresh diced mango, and house-made sweet onion vinaigrette

-- pork belly “agridulce” > smoked, sweet and sour braised pork belly, tobacco onions, red slaw and au jus
+- Pork belly “agridulce” > smoked, sweet and sour braised pork belly, tobacco onions, red slaw, and au jus

-- shrimp a la parilla > grilled shrimp, creamed corn, pico, serrano-avocado salsa and jalapeño ranch
+- Shrimp a la parilla > grilled shrimp, creamed corn, pico, serrano-avocado salsa, and jalapeño ranch

-German Cuisiane at Wurst Bier Hall
+German Cuisine at Wurst Bier Hall

 630 1st Ave N, Fargo, ND